Make Safari better in iOS 15 with these great apps and their extensions

 Grammarly

 Grammarly is a popular tool for writers, including many of us here at iMore.
 With Grammarly, you get real-time writing feedback, including spelling and grammar, so everything looks good, and you don't look like a fool.

-The recent update for Grammarly brings it to Safari through the power of an extension.
+While Grammarly is a standalone app, it now has a Safari extension that you can add.
 So whenever you're writing something out in Safari, the Grammarly extension will help you out with spelling, grammar, and even punctuation.
 You'll be able to win all of those internet arguments without looking silly.

 1Password

 1Password is one of my most-used apps, and plenty of my colleagues here at iMore use it as well.
-It's a fantastic password manager that lets you generate random, secure passwords, save all of your password info, secure notes, software licenses, email info, and so much more.
-And now it's even better for iOS 15 with Safari extension support.
+It's a fantastic password manager for your favorite iPhone, iPad, and even Mac, that lets you generate random, secure passwords; save all of your password info, secure notes, software licenses, email info, and so much more.
+And now it's even better for iOS 15 and iPadOS 15 with Safari extension support.

 That's right — 1Password now works on mobile Safari just like it does on the desktop version.
-You get password suggestions directly on the page, automatic filling across multiple pages, integration with third-party services, and popover access to all your items.
+You get password suggestions directly on the page, automatic filling across multiple pages, integration with third-party services, and pop-over access to all your items.
 And everything is safe behind your master password, Touch ID, or Face ID.

 Language Translator by Mate